-Due to the continued preparation of banking business activities commenced in September 2020, NBE recorded losses in accordance with the forecasted expectations, which are by no means an indication for a lack of growth, but rather the costs of preparation for commencement of business operations.
+Due to the preparation stage of banking business activities commenced in September 2020, NBE recorded losses in financial years prior to 2022 in accordance with the business plans, which were by no means an indication for a lack of growth, but rather the costs of preparation for commencement of business operations.

-Considering the nature of NBE's business strategy, while NBE commenced its banking business operation in September 2020, the Management Board expects that NBE achieves stable growth by F&A banking business, Structured finance business and Euro funding business.
+In financial year 2022, NBE became profitable for the first time which is in line with its business plan.
+Considering the nature of NBE's business strategy, the Management Board expects that NBE achieves stable growth by F&A banking business, Structured finance business and Euro funding business.
 The Management Board continues to strive to improve NBE's financial result by developing these business activities.
-We expect to be profitable from 2022 in line with our approved business plan.
+Besides, for details of how NBE manages liquidity and solvency risk, please refer to the Risk Management section.